-- 15.10 When a subcontractor wants to appoint and work with a third party, which could include a sports club, it is the College as the provider who must have a direct contractual relationship with the third party and not the subcontractor.
+When a subcontractor wants to appoint and work with a third party, which could include a sports club, it is the College as the provider who must have a direct contractual relationship with the third party and not the subcontractor.
 Third parties must not be appointed or managed by the subcontractor.
-There must be no financial transactions between a subcontractor and a third party. - 15.11 The College is responsible and must take steps to assure ourselves that the third party has: - Facilities that are safe, suitable, and fit for purpose. - Safeguarding arrangements that are robust and reviewed regularly, at least on an annual basis. - A clear understanding of what activities are suitable for and not suitable for DFE funding.
+There must be no financial transactions between a subcontractor and a third party.

+The College is responsible and must take steps to assure ourselves that the third party has:

+- Facilities that are safe, suitable, and fit for purpose. - Safeguarding arrangements that are robust and reviewed regularly, at least on an annual basis. - A clear understanding of what activities are suitable for and not suitable for DFE funding. - Take appropriate steps to ensure that both the College and sports club are clear on what activities are suitable for funding and what activities are not suitable for funding.